We are a residence offering accommodation for young women. We call ourselves The YW. We have student accommodation and guest accommodation.

 A life coach interacts with the young ladies, generally once a week.

-Our guest accommodation is available to anybody visiting Cape Town on holiday or for business.
+is available to anybody visiting Cape Town on holiday or for business.
 Our location is close to the CBD and also close to many tourist attractions, such as Table Mountain, V&A Waterfront, Signal Hill and many others.
 Breakfast is included in the rates and evening meals can be booked at an additional cost on request.

 It’s all here at The YW Cape Town.